kaloyan-marinov/journal-keeper/README.md

       }
       ```

-4. set up the frontend

-   - install the Node.js dependencies:
+   - launch a separate terminal instance and, in it, start a process responsible for serving the frontend application:
       ```
-      frontend $ npm install
-      ```

-   - ensure that running the tests results in a PASS by issuing the following:
-      ```
-      frontend $ npm test -- --coverage
-      ```

-      which will create a `coverage` subfolder with a report of test coverage; to view that report, open `coverage/lcov-report/index.html` in your web browser

-      (to run the tests in watch mode, issue any one of the following: `frontend $ npm test -- --coverage --watchAll`; each re-run of which will update the contents of the `coverage` subfolder)

-   - launch a terminal instance and, in it, start a process responsible for serving the frontend application:
-      ```
       frontend $ npm start
       ```
+      and a tab in your operating system's default web browser should open up and load the address localhost:3000/

 # Different options for serving our backend application